11 Ways to Convince Someone with Dementia to Take Medication

 1. Create a calm and quiet environment

-When it’s time for medication, start with a calm environment.
+When it’s time for medication, start with a relaxed environment.

-Make sure there aren’t any loud sounds like TV or commotion like lots of people around.
+Make sure there aren’t any loud sounds, such as the TV, or commotion, like many people around.
 You could also try playing soft, soothing music.

 Before you start, take some deep breaths and do your best to stay calm throughout the process.

-If you’re agitated, frustrated, or angry, it's likely they’ll be able to sense it and that can cause them to become agitated and less likely to cooperate.
+If you’re agitated, frustrated, or angry, they’ll likely be able to sense it, which can cause them to become agitated and less likely to cooperate.

-2. Be alert to side effects or illness that make them feel sick or uncomfortable
+2. Be alert to side effects that make them feel sick or uncomfortable

 Someone might refuse to take their medicine if it makes them feel sick, uncomfortable, or if they have an illness.

-If you suspect this could be the issue, speak to the doctor about how to improve the situation.
+If you suspect this could be the issue, speak to the doctor about improving the situation.

-They could also have something else going on like dental problems that make their gums or teeth hurt, poorly fitting dentures, a urinary tract infection, a cold or flu, or a sore throat.
+They could also have other conditions, such as dental problems that make their gums or teeth hurt, poorly fitting dentures, a urinary tract infection, a cold or flu, or a sore throat.

-3. Eliminate medications or supplements that aren’t absolutely necessary
+3. Eliminate medications or supplements that aren’t necessary

 Many seniors take multiple medications.
-Sometimes doctors forget to regularly review medications to see if they’re still needed.
+Sometimes doctors forget to review medications to see if they’re still needed regularly.

 Speak with their doctor to see if any medications are no longer needed and could be safely discontinued.

-Fewer pills = less hassle over taking medicine.
+Fewer pills = less hassle of taking medicine.

 4. Make pills easier to take